Zeba-Sultana/Sultana_etal_2022/2B_WB_Norm_FoldChange/ReadMe_2B.txt

 ********************************

 4.)
-Output saved at : ./OUTPUT
+Output saved at : OUTPUT and OUTPUT_PAPER
-WBN2_GelMean_Norm_FC_Statsnet.xls will be used as input to STASNet.